 - 1. Temperature should be between 5°-18°C. Temperatures outside of this range change the DM shape at rest and reduce the tolerance to high seeing values. - 2.
 Temperature variations < 1°C/h, and excursions over the night < 4°C. Strong temperature gradients will degrade the PSF stability. - 3.
-Humidity should stay within a maximum value to be determined, as it might potentially damage the deformable mirror.
+Humidity should stay below 50%, as it might potentially damage the deformable mirror.

-6.3 Target acquisition templates
+8.3 Target acquisition templates

 Each OB starts with an acquisition template.
-The selection of the appropriate acquisition template is detailed in Table 9.
+The selection of the appropriate acquisition template is detailed in

+Table 11.
 It depends on the subsequent observing mode.
-Target acquisition is nominally performed in a narrow 2"x2" field of the WFS subapertures, and so requires precise target coordinates and proper motion.
+Target acquisition is nominally performed in a narrow 2"x2" field of the WFS sub-apertures, and so requires precise target coordinates and proper motion.
 Requiring a larger FoV by imaging using IRDIS introduces unnecessary overheads times.
+It is important to note that all observations in a given OB should share the same sub-mode.